Shuttle/Shuttle.Core.Encryption/README.md

 });
 ```

-Will add the `EncryptionService` singleton and also add the `TripleDesEncryptionAlgorithm` instance using the given symmetric `key`.
+Will try to add the `EncryptionService` singleton. with an option to add the `TripleDesEncryptionAlgorithm` instance using the given symmetric `key`.
 The key may also be read from configuration by not specifying it, in which case the following default structure will be used:

 ```
 {